ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Endorsement:

-: A secure statement that some entity (typically a manufacturer) vouches for the integrity of an Attester's signing capability
+: A secure statement that some entity (typically a manufacturer) vouches for the integrity of an Attesting Environment's various capabilities such as Claims collection and Evidence signing

 Endorser: